 Beginner’s Guide for Travel Photography

-Let’s start with our travel photography tips for beginners.
+Let’s start with our travel great photography tips for beginners.

 ISO, Shutter Speed, and Lens Aperture

 Do you remember how we used film before digital photography?
 It was a rolled-up sheet that felt like plastic, rich in silver grain.
 What?
 Silver grain?